DamianoPedoniUNIVR/nlp_assignment_2/README.md

 #### - The pipeline
 The pipeline to achieve this goal is very straight forward:<br>
-1) I've created a basic grammar rules for each language
+1) I've created a basic grammar rules for each language<br>
 2) Each grammar needs some context, so we need to generate the part that describe each token's tag.
-I've used Spacy to get the pos tagging of each token in the sentence.
+I've used Spacy to get the pos tagging of each token in the sentence.<br>
-3) I've used nltk built-in function ChartParser to parse the grammar and generate all the possible trees.
+3) I've used nltk built-in function ChartParser to parse the grammar and generate all the possible trees.<br>
-4) We take only the first generated tree, in case of ambiguity.
+4) We take only the first generated tree, in case of ambiguity.<br>

 #### - Results and conclusions
 The grammar is able to generate a tree for simple sentences, as shown in the examples at the end of the python notebook.
 For more complex sentences, a longer grammar would be necessary but in that case it could be very computational heavy for the nltk parser to compute.